HarHarLinks/matrix-webhook-receiver/README.md

 ### Example Templates

-Look at the Jinja2 templates for an impression of how the final message may look like in matrix.
+Look at the Jinja2 templates for an impression of how the final message may look like in [matrix].
 The same template is also used in the respective profile template.
 Fill it in and use with `curl --header 'Content-Type: application/json' --data "@template-name.json" https://example.com/webhooks/set` (add `--user name:password` or similar for your basic auth).

 - Ansible Tower/AWX Notifications (Webhook with default messages): [Jinja2 template](examples/ansible-tower.jinja2), [profile template](examples/ansible-tower.json)